Last updated: April 2017

 (Notice that the Comforter would not come unless Jesus went to Heaven and then Jesus would send him.)

 :8 And when he is come, he will reprove the world of sin, and of righteousness, and of judgment:

-Jesus had to die, rise from the dead and ascend into Heaven BEFORE this manifestation of God (that we will call "Holy Ghost" for clarification difference between what already existed before that event) could be manifested unto mankind.
+Jesus had to die, rise from the dead and ascend into Heaven before this manifestation of God (that we will call "Holy Ghost" for clarification difference between what already existed before that event) could be manifested unto mankind.
 John 7:39 (KJV) says this Holy Ghost was not yet given because Jesus was not yet glorified.
-Then in Acts we find that the Holy Ghost is poured out on mankind.
-The essence of God or the Holy Spirit has always manifested itself to (or led) mankind, Adam, Abramham, Moses, Noah, etc. Only after Jesus ascended back into Heaven could He send the Comforter, the Power of the Holy Ghost.
+Then in Acts we find that The Holy Ghost is poured out on mankind.
+The essence of God or The Holy Spirit has always manifested itself to (or led) mankind, Adam, Abraham, Moses, Noah, etc. Only after Jesus ascended back into Heaven could He send the Comforter, the Power of The Holy Ghost.

 John 14:12 Verily, verily, I say unto you, He that believeth on me, the works that I do shall he do also; and greater works than these shall he do; because I go unto my Father.